Aussie rules game postponed after player fails COVID-19 test

 The Australian rules AFL competition was into the second weekend of matches after restarting in the wake of the shutdown for the coronavirus pandemic.

-AFL chief exectuive Gillon McLachlan says Essendon player Conor McKenna tested positive but remained asymptomatic.
+AFL chief executive Gillon McLachlan said Essendon player Conor McKenna tested positive on Saturday but remained asymptomatic.

 Other matches will continue in the league.

 McLachlan said McKenna was the only positive case after all Essendon’s players and staff were tested.
-He had a negative test earlier in the week before testing positive on Saturday.

-The AFL said McKenna returned from Ireland last month and self-isolated for two weeks according to Australia’s COVID-19 protocols before returning to full practice.
+McKenna returned from Ireland last month and self-isolated for two weeks according to Australia’s COVID-19 protocols before returning to full practice.

+McLachlan said McKenna had been tested five times while in hotel quarantine after arriving back in Australia and had returned negative results each time.

-He was set to to play his first game of 2020 on Sunday.
-All players are required to complete a COVID-19 test 24 hours before from each main training session and match.
+All players are required to complete a COVID-19 test 24 hours before each match.

+League officials notified the health department of the positive case and were working with the authorities to do contact tracing.
+All Essendon players and staff have been told to isolate until the contact tracing is completed.

+“We said at the outset of this crisis that we would make all decisions based on medical advice and our priority remains the health and safety of our players, staff and the wider community,” McLachlan told a news conference Saturday.
+“We need to do the right thing and the right thing for our club and the wider community is to postpone this match.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports